cncf/techdocs/analyses/0012-TUF/analysis.md

 #### Minimal website requirements

-The website docs analysis is in progess.
+The website docs analysis is in progress.

 #### Usability, accessibility and devices